Cheapest Travel Insurance Plans and Companies

 Excessive exclusions for common travel activities

-Cheap plans may exclude rental car coverage, missed connections or standard recreational activities to keep costs low.
+Cheap plans may exclude rental car coverage, missed connections or activities like snorkeling and hiking to keep costs low.
 Review policy details before buying.

 5. 5